mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

   - **Submitter email** – This shows the email of the reporter
   - **Submission date** – This shows the date when the feedback was submitted`

 * **Tags** – These are the tags assigned to the feedback item.
-You can select a tag from the drop-down list or create new tags by typing the tag name inside the text box and then clicking **create [the tag name]** .
+You can select a tag from the drop-down list or create new tags by typing the tag name inside the text box and then clicking **create [the tag name]**.
 A tag should contain maximum 50 characters.
 You can assign multiple tags to a feedback item.

   {{< figure src="/attachments/developerportal/app-insights/feedback/tags.png" >}}

 * **Linked Feedback** – This shows which feedback items are linked to this feedback item.

   You can link a feedback item by selecting a feedback item from the drop-down list.

+  {{< figure src="/attachments/developerportal/app-insights/feedback/linked-feedback.png" >}}

   Once a feedback item is linked, it disappears from the list on the **Inbox** or **Archive** page.
 You can only access the linked feedback item from its primary feedback item to which it is linked.

-Once you open the linked feedback item, you can click **Make [the linked feedback item] the Primary Item** to make this feedback item the primary item of that feedback group instead.
+  {{% alert color="info" %}}When you open a linked feedback item, you can click **Make [the linked feedback item] the Primary Item** to make this feedback item the primary item of the feedback group instead.{{% /alert %}}

   You can unlink a feedback item by hovering over the feedback item and clicking the **X** button.
 Once the feedback is not linked anymore, it appears again in the list on the **Inbox** or **Archive** page.

 * **Attachments** – This contains attachments to this feedback item.
 To upload an attachment, click **+** and select the file.
 The following formats are supported: .*peg*, *.png*, and *.gif*.
 Each attachment should be maximum 5 MB in size.
-Once an attachment is uploaded, only the app team members can view, download and delete the attachments.
+Once an attachment is uploaded, only your team members can view, download, and delete the attachments.

 * **Team Comments** – This section shows all the comments on this feedback item from your team.
 You can leave comments here and attach attachments to each comment.
 Comments submitted to this section are only visible to other app team members.

-* **Contact reporter** – This section allows you to read and reply to the reporter.
-Each message is sent as an email to the reporter.
-Whenever a reporter sends a reply, it will be shown in this section.
+* **Contact reporter** (not available on the side panel) – This section allows you to read messages from the reporter and reply to them.
+Whenever a reporter sends a message, it will be shown in this section.
+Whenever you reply a message from the reporter, they will receive an email.
 When there are multiple feedback items linked, the system only sends an email to the reporter of this specific feedback item, not other associated items in the same group.

-  {{% alert color="info" %}}**Contact reporter** only appears on the **Feedback Details** page, not on the side panel.{{% /alert %}}
+  For more information, see the [What Happens to a User After They Submit Feedback](#what-happens-to-user) section.